Ahmedkdk24/aren-transcriber/README.md

 # aren-transcriber 🎙️

-A portfolio project that demonstrates **AI-powered audio transcription and speaker diarization** with:
+An Arabic-English transcriber web app that demonstrates **AI-powered audio transcription and speaker diarization** with:

 - **FastAPI** backend (transcription + diarization pipeline)
 - **React** frontend (UI to upload and process audio files)